 Next on the agenda was the consideration of local candidates requesting the endorsement of the Libertarian Party.
 A total of nineteen candidates were interviewed by the vetting committee, after formally requesting our endorsement and filling out questionnaires.
-The vetting committee was composed of five members: Political Director Steve Minogue, Chair Shawn Hannon, State Committee Representative and Chapter Secretary Millie Dordal, Charles Davis, and Jason Nisiewicz.
+The vetting committee was composed of five members: Political Director Steve Minogue, Chair Shawn Hannon, State Committee Representative and Chapter Secretary Millie Dordal, and Charles Davis.

 The candidates had been invited to the chapter’s last monthly meeting to introduce themselves, and were also given the opportunity to speak and answer questions from the members attending the annual convention.
 After receiving the recommendations of the vetting committee, deliberation and voting, nine of the nineteen candidates were endorsed by the membership.
 One of the nine candidates rejected the endorsement after the meeting.
 The eight candidates selected are: